apache/nuttx/Documentation/components/drivers/special/power/pm/index.rst

   Called by a device driver in
   order to register to receive power management event callbacks.
-  Refer to the :ref:`components/power:Callbacks` section for more details.
+  Refer to the `Callbacks`_
+  section for more details.

   :param callbacks:
     An instance of :c:struct:`pm_callback_s`